- Summary and HML Statement

 - Promote and enhance Library resources and collections that reflect the diversity of our campus and community;

 - Offer and support diverse programs that enrich the academic experience of the University and its surrounding communities;

 - Create opportunities and increase diversity awareness among Library employees

 - Annually assess DEIA practices and report to Library employees with recommendations and improvements.

 At Fresno State, we are committed to creating a community that reflects our Mission and Values, and our Diversity, Equity, Inclusion and Accessibility Statement.
 We are looking for applicants that demonstrate cultural sensitivity, an understanding of diverse communities, and committed to intentional inclusivity.
 We welcome people from diverse backgrounds and underrepresented communities to apply and join an inclusive and equity focused campus community.

-The struggle against racism, prejudice, stereotyping, and discrimination is central to the mission of the Henry Madden Library.
+The struggle against racism, prejudice, stereotyping, and discrimination is central to the mission of the Fresno State Library.
 We are committed to our Mission and Values, and our Diversity, Equity, Inclusion, and Accessibility Statement.
 We expect finalists to demonstrate a similar commitment to sustaining a culture that is respectful, accountable, and intentionally inclusive.